ricksmith26/NorthcodersNews/README1.md

-# Northcoder News

-In this project I will expore the use of mongodb in the making of a Northcoders news api, users will be able to complete various GET, PUT, POST and DELETE functions on a range of 4 schemas.
+#Northcoders-News

-## Getting Started
+Getting Started

-After making a parent folder git clone the following link: https://github.com/ricksmith26/BE-FT-northcoders-news.git
+Follow these instructions to get your a copy of the project up and running on your computer for development and testing purposes.

+#Installing

+1. Fork this repo to your own gitHub account

+2. Git clone (url of your fork) in the terminal.

+3.  install prerequistites - see below

+4.  set up config files - see config section below

+5.  to test installation, open two terminal windows. in the first, run mongod in the second, run npm seed:dev.
+This will seed your dev database..

 ### Prerequisites

-Install express, mongod and nodemon to run on your computer.
+Install express, mongod, mongoose and nodemon to run on your computer.

 ### Installing